Cortland1234/AssistAI_Public/README.md

 To activate the bot, simply say "Chatbot"

 Once activated, pick from one of the following commands:
+-"dynamic chat" engages the pretrained AI model for more advanced queries.
+ChatBot will then ask you what you want to ask it ( and you can ask it anyhthing you want).

+-"translate" engages the translator, and the bot will then ask you what you want translated and into what language.

 -"notepad" opens notepad

 -"open steam" opens steam (if installed)